1. How to Use Dropbox – From Novice to Pro in a Few Minutes

 How to Use Dropbox to Request Files

-File request is another very handy feature that you need to know as you learn how to use Dropbox.
-The request file feature is a bit like the file sharing one but in reverse.
+The file request is another very handy feature that you need to know as you learn how to use Dropbox.
+The request file feature is a bit like the file-sharing one but in reverse.

 So how do you use Dropbox to collect files?